Kathy331/hophack2025-health/README.md

     ```typescript
     this.baseUrl = 'https://xxxxxx.ngrok-free.app'; // replace with your ngrok URL
     ```
-8. command + p to open a python interpreter and make an environment
+8. OVERVIEW part 1: command + p to open a python interpreter and make an environment

     ```bash
     cd backend